 The cost of flood insuranceThe cost of flood insurance

 Keep in mind that homeowner’s insurance does not cover flooding.
 Any home in a high-risk flood zone will require flood insurance from your lender.
 It’s even a federally mandated requirement for anyone purchasing with an FHA loan.
 How much you’ll pay as a premium depends on the level of risk; the higher the risk, the higher the premium.
-The cost of insurance will also be influenced by the level of coverage you select.
+The insurance cost will also be influenced by the coverage you select.
 For instance, a standard policy will only cover structural damage, including the furnace, the water heater, the air conditioner, floor surfaces, and debris cleanup.
 If you want your actual belongings in the home also covered, you’ll need to pay more.
 On average, you can expect to pay about $500 a year, though it depends on what flood zone you are in and the level of coverage you choose.

 You’ll need an Elevation Certificate.You’ll need an Elevation Certificate.

 If you decide to purchase the home, you’ll need an Elevation Certificate (EC).
 This document outlines all the information about a property and its flood risk.
 For instance, its location, building characteristics, and elevation compared to the estimated height of floodwaters.
 Your lender will require this to determine your risk level and how much your premium will be.
 You can request one from the seller, provided they already have it.
 If not, then your insurance agent can get one for you.
 An EC can also help determine whether to make an offer on the home or not.
 It may even ease some of your fears by showing that only a section of the property, not the entire lot, is at risk.

 Can you mitigate some of the risks?Can you mitigate some of the risks?